zarekxu/QuadraLib/README.md

 ### Object Detection

 Currently, QuadraLib includes Single Shot MultiBox Detector (SSD) structure and the backbone model is VGG-16.
 More detction design (e.g. Mask RCNN and YOLO) will be supported in the future.
+The SSD repo is highly based on [a-PyTorch-Tutorial-to-Object-Detection](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) on Github.

 simply run the cmd for the SSD training: